Basic Structure of the Department

 - Senior majors are encouraged to focus in one or two areas of concentration for their culminating experience.
 Many establish themselves in art related careers after graduation.
 Sculpture I, Drawing I and Special Topics DO NOT have a prerequisite, and no prior knowledge of any of these courses is required.

 - The department does not teach woodworking, jewelry making, or pottery.
 A student can get not-for-credit instruction through the student workshops in the Hopkins Center. (http://hop.dartmouth.edu/workshops/index.html)

 Courses for the Student with Little or No Background Who Wants to Explore Studio Art

 - SART 16: Sculpture I

-- Fully half of the spots in SART 15 (Drawing 1) are reserved for first-year students, and it is thus encouraged that first-year take it.
-It is extraordinarily rare that a first-year student who wants to take Drawing 1 cannot enroll.
+- Fully half of the spots in SART 15 (Drawing 1) are reserved for first-year students, to encourage their enrollment.
+First-year student spots are also reserved in SART 16 and 17.
+It is unusual that a first-year student cannot enroll in Drawing I.

-- Drawing 1 is the gateway prerequisite to all other courses in the Studio Art department except SART 16 (Sculpture 1), and SART 17 (Special Topics).
+- Drawing I is the prerequisite to all other courses in Studio Art except SART 16 (Sculpture 1), and SART 17 (Special Topics).

-- All classes are serious, rigorous and time-consuming.
-A student should be prepared to devote 8 to 12 hours a week to work outside of classroom instruction.
+- Studio Art classes are serious, rigorous and time-consuming.
+Students should be prepared to devote an additional 10 to 12 hours a week on their work, outside of classroom instruction time.